brookshire/brookshire/README.md

 ### 🔭 Greetings and Salutations

 I'm an HPC Systems Engineer and Master Technologist at Hewlett Packard Enterprise.
-I've started my career running IT shops, and building websites (Magnet Interactive) before people even knew that was a thing.
-I moved on to a startup building and supporting low power, high density servers (RLX Technologies) which was then bought by Hewlett Packard (now Hewlett Packard Enterprise.)
+I've started my career building and running IT shops, and supporting websites (Magnet Interactive) before people even knew that was a thing.
+I moved on to a startup which invented a new class of low power, high density servers called Server Blades (RLX Technologies) which was then bought by Hewlett Packard (now Hewlett Packard Enterprise.)

-At HPE, I've built on some networking technologies, then helped build out another high density servers solution named Moonshot and Edgeline.
-In 2021, I moved from lower power/high density to...well...the opposite end, joining the Cray group (which was also aquired by HPE) building super comptuers.
+At HPE, I continued to build new networking technologies, helped build out more high density server solutions named Moonshot and Edgeline.
+In 2021, I made the jumb from lower power/high density to...well...the opposite, joining the Cray high performance computing group building super computers.

 ### 🌱 Currently Learning and Exploring